google/mathfu/Documentation/src/Programmers-Guide/Chapter01_Introduction.md

 ## About

-GooMath is a basic math library for games.
+MathFu is a basic math library for games.
 It contains data structures and utilities for Vectors, Matrices, and Quaternions.
 It also has the option to use simd instructions (sse or neon) for improvded efficiency.

-GooMath is written in portable C++.
-The classes are within the goomath namespace.
+MathFu is written in portable C++.
+The classes are within the mathfu namespace.
 Hopefully this is sufficient to avoid name clashing with your existing code.

 <a name="pre"></a><br/>
 ## Prerequisites

-GooMath is built ontop of the vectorial math library which contains an abstraction layer around common simd instructions.
+MathFu is built ontop of the vectorial math library which contains an abstraction layer around common simd instructions.

-Since GooMath is written in C++, you are expected to be experienced in C++ programming.
-GooMath should not be your first C++ programming project!
+Since MathFu is written in C++, you are expected to be experienced in C++ programming.
+MathFu should not be your first C++ programming project!
 You should be comfortable with compiling, linking, and debugging.

 	Caution

-	GooMath should not be your first C++ project.
+	MathFu should not be your first C++ project.
 Please learn C++ programming, compiling, linking, and debugging before working with LiquidFun.
 There are many resources for this on the net.